actuator/cve/README.md

 ## Default Credentials / Cryptographic Attacks

+- **CVE-2025-68718**
+  - **Description**:  KAYSUS KS-WR1200 routers with firmware 107 expose SSH and TELNET services on the LAN interface with hardcoded root credentials (root:12345678).
+The administrator cannot disable these services or change the hardcoded password.
+(Changing the management GUI password does not affect SSH/TELNET authentication.)
+Any LAN-adjacent attacker can trivially log in with root privileges.

+- **CVE-2025-68716**
+  - **Description**: KAYSUS KS-WR3600 routers with firmware 1.0.5.9.1 enable the SSH service enabled by default on the LAN interface.
+The root account is configured with no password, and administrators cannot disable SSH or enforce authentication via the CLI or web GUI.
+This allows any LAN-adjacent attacker to trivially gain root shell access and execute arbitrary commands with full privileges.

 - **CVE-2025-43986**
   - **Description**: An issue was discovered on KuWFi GC111 GC111-GL-LM321_V3.0_20191211 devices.
 The TELNET service is enabled by default and exposed over the WAN interface without authentication.